iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-sgx-app.md

 ### Run the TEE app

-Specify the tag `--tag tee` in `iexec app run` command to run a tee app.
+Specify the tag `--tag tee,scone` in `iexec app run` command to run a tee app.

 One last thing, in order to run a **TEE-debug** app you will also need to select a debug workerpool, use the debug workerpool `v8-debug.main.pools.iexec.eth`.